- This event has passed.

 CART (real-time captioning) will be provided for this program.
 If you have any questions about accessibility for this program, please email firstname.lastname@example.org.

-This virtual event is part of #HirshhornInsideOut, the Museum’s initiative to bring art into your home.
+This virtual event is part of Talking to Our Time, the Hirshhorn’s online series of free, live artist talks featuring a diverse group of artists and collectives.
+View all events!
+The project is also in conjunction with #HirshhornInsideOut, the Museum’s initiative to bring art into your home.

 Can’t wait for the talk?
 Nisenbaum recently contributed to our Hirshhorn Artist Diaries video series.
 Watch her video and see what the artist has been working on.